-At first, I found that amusing until emotional, even violent responses began to appear on the paper's op-ed page.
+At first, I found that amusing until emotional, even violent responses appeared on the paper's op-ed page.
 I was suddenly glad my name had not been published.
-More importantly, however, I realized the power of the written word, even a simple letter from a college student, to move people to action.
+More importantly, I realized how the power of the written word, even a simple letter from a college student, could move people to action.
 I've been hooked on writing ever since!

-Over the years, that ability has taken me many places, like three years in the Peace Corps in El Salvador, and a variety of jobs, including ten years with the Laclede County Sheriff's Department, the last three years of which I was the Jail Administrator for their 106 bed jail.
-I spent five years as a freelance feature writer for the local newspaper, and in 1985, I wrote my first book, The Fifteen Most Asked Questions About Adoption.
+Over the years, writing has taken me many places, like three years in the Peace Corps in El Salvador, and a variety of jobs, including 10 years with the Laclede County Sheriff's Department, the last three years of which I was the Jail Administrator for their 106 bed jail.
+I spent five years as a feature writer for the local newspaper, and in 1985, I wrote my first book, The Fifteen Most Asked Questions About Adoption.
 It sold out its first printing in the US & Canada in less than a year and brought me one of the top five National Adoption Activist Awards the next year.
 It stayed in print for 10 years.

-My husband, Warren retired this year from the Missouri Conservation Department after 33 years.
+My husband, Warren retired from the Missouri Conservation Department after 33 years.
 We have four grown children, two in Missouri and two in Texas, and five grandsons.
 We have so much to be thankful for!
 And fortunately, Warren, my children and now even my grandchildren, continue to be great supporters of my writing career!